The Block Editor

 Inserting a Separator

-The eighth option in the list of block types changes the block to contain only a divider which can be used to separate paragraphs that are not directly connected thematically, or to add a aesthetic touch to the page.
+The eighth option in the list of block types changes the block to contain only a divider, which can be used to separate paragraphs that are not directly connected thematically or to add an aesthetic touch to the page.

 A divider will take up an entire block, and no additional text can be added.